-Don’t give it away.
+Please don’t give it away.
 This is the only way you can 100% guarantee that your data will be safe.
-Although, selling a computer without a hard drive in can be quite a tough ask.
+Although, selling a computer without a hard drive can be tough.

-Luckily, there is plenty of software out there that you can use to wipe the hard drive clean.
-You may also want to do a full reinstall of the operating system before you sell the computer.
+Luckily, plenty of software out there can be used to clean the hard drive.
+You may also want to reinstall the operating system before fully selling the computer.

-Sure, this is going to require some extra effort on your part, but trust us, this extra effort is going to be worth it when you realize that your personal data is not at the risk of being stolen.
+Sure, this will require some extra effort on your part, but trust us, this extra effort will be worth it when you realize that your data is not at risk of being stolen.

 Now, we probably are overestimating the number of people that do want to get their hands on your personal information.
 Most people don’t want it.

-Under absolutely no circumstances should you be throwing a hard drive in the trash.
-There are people out there who go through trash cans looking for this sort of thing.
+Under absolutely no circumstances should you be throwing a hard drive in the trash?
+People out there go through trash cans looking for this sort of thing.
 They will know what to do with your hard drive if they get their hands on it.

 Yes.
 You can recycle computer monitors in the same way that you recycle your computer.
-Once again, you should not be throwing these in the trash as they will end up damaging the environment.
+Once again, it would be best not to throw these in the trash as they will damage the environment.

-To be honest with you, if the computer monitor is still in decent working condition, then it may actually be better to sell it, or take it to your local thrift store.
+If the computer monitor is still in decent working condition, selling it or taking it to your local thrift store may be better.
 This is a lot less resource-intensive than recycling the monitor.

-Of course, with a monitor, you won’t have to do much in the way of preparation.
-All you need to do is give that monitor a decent clean before you sell it on and you should be fine.
+Of course, with a monitor, you won’t have to do much in preparation.
+All you need to do is give that monitor a decent clean before you sell it, and you should be fine.

 Most computer accessories will be made mostly of plastic.
 Sure, there will be a small amount of metal in there which can be reused.
-However, the main reason why you want to be recycling computer accessories is to ensure that the plastic does not damage the environment.
+However, the main reason you want to recycle computer accessories is to ensure that the plastic does not damage the environment.

-You can take your computer accessories to the same place that you recycle your computer.
-Alternatively, you could put in the effort to take apart the accessory and put the plastic in with your normal recycling, and just take the circuit board to the local recycling facility.
+You can take your computer accessories to the same place where you recycle your computer.
+Alternatively, you could put in the effort to take apart the accessory, put the plastic in with your normal recycling, and take the circuit board to the local recycling facility.
 It is a bit of extra effort, sure.
 However, some people find that it is worth it.

 Yes.
-In fact, it is vital that the laptop batteries do not get anywhere near a landfill.
+Laptop batteries mustn’t get anywhere near a landfill.

 No. They will not end up anywhere near a trash can.
-There are special rules and regulations in place for the handling of batteries in many places throughout the United States.
+There are special rules and regulations in place for handling batteries in many places throughout the United States.

 While you can throw away a computer in the trash, you shouldn’t.
 It benefits nobody.
-It does nothing more than fill up space in a landfill, damaging the environment for centuries to come.
+It does nothing more than fill up space in a landfill, damaging the environment for centuries.